Looking for the best flea collars for dogs in 2018?

 - Potentially harsh insecticide

-The Top Guard collar is a relatively new one-size-fits-all collar on the market.
+The Hopewell collar is a relatively new one-size-fits-all collar on the market.
 It fits large dogs to small dogs, which is great and could save you a bit of money if you want to use one collar for multiple dog sizes.

 It is also "natural" using various essential oils, which include: cinnamon oil, eucalyptus oil, lemon Eucalyptus, lavender oil, linaloe, polyethylen (base material).